uqlibrary/fez-frontend/README.md

 - user who has readonly masquerade (but not admin): <http://localhost:3000/?user=uqmasquerade>
 - user who can do CSV Ingest: <http://localhost:3000/?user=digiteamMember>

+So an example staff link for an example admin edit page will be <http://localhost:3000/admin/edit/UQ:358319?user=uqstaff>

 The following access is required:

 | User type          | masquerade | admin | Resulting access                               |